-Regarding the implication of measurement errors, it is noted that many of these 223 215. potential errors have already been addressed by the regulation, given the accuracy of the accelerometers for ESC testing and post-processing routines which already contain algorithms to resolve such concerns.
+- 213. Regarding the implication of measurement errors, it is noted that many of these potential errors have already been addressed by the regulation, given the accuracy of the accelerometers for ESC testing and post-processing routines which already contain algorithms to resolve such concerns. - 214.

-224 216.
 Note that all test track evaluations inherently contain some degree of output variability, regardless of what aspect of vehicle performance they are being used to evaluate.
-In the context of ESC testing, it is conceded that this variability could result in a marginally noncompliant vehicle passing the test, but it is important to recognize these situations would only affect a very small population of vehicles, and that that effect of instrumentation and/or calculation errors is likewise believed to be very small.
+In the context of ESC testing, it is conceded that this variability could result in a marginally non-compliant vehicle passing the test, but it is important to recognize these situations would only affect a very small population of vehicles, and that the effect of instrumentation and/or calculation errors is likewise believed to be very small.
 Since the performance of most contemporary target vehicles resides far enough away from the regulation's performance thresholds, it is extremely unlikely that measurement complications will be solely responsible for having the performance of a non-compliant vehicle being deemed acceptable.

-Representativeness of Real World Conditions (10)
+(10) Representativeness of Real World Conditions

-A few participants in the U.S. questioned how many tests are necessary to ensure 225 217. that the ESC system is robust, and how many different configurations of tyres, loading, and trailering are needed to be representative of real world driving.
-Concerns were also expressed that even though an ESC system may increase safety under certain conditions, in other cases, it may add unpredictable and unusual characteristics to the vehicle.

-Many crash data studies quantifying real world ESC effectiveness were 226 218. reviewed.32 Regardless of the origin of the data used for these studies (i.e., whether from France, Germany, Japan, Sweden, the United States, etc.), all reported or estimated that ESC systems provide substantial benefits in "loss of control" situations.
-These studies reported that ESC is expected to be particularly effective in situations involving excessive oversteer, such as
+- 215. A few participants in the U.S. questioned how many tests are necessary to ensure that the ESC system is robust, and how many different configurations of tyres, loading, and trailering are needed to be representative of real world driving.
+Concerns were also expressed that even though an ESC system may increase safety under certain conditions, in other cases, it may add unpredictable and unusual characteristics to the vehicle. - 216.
+Many crash data studies quantifying real world ESC effectiveness were reviewed.
+29/Regardless of the origin of the data used for these studies (i.e. whether from France, Germany, Japan, Sweden, the United States, etc.), all reported or estimated that ESC systems provide substantial benefits in "loss of control" situations.
+These studies reported that ESC is expected to be particularly effective in situations involving excessive oversteer, such as "fishtailing" or "spinout" which may result from sudden collision avoidance manoeuvres (e.g., lane changes or off-road recovery manoeuvres). - 217.
+The Sine with Dwell manoeuvre is specifically designed to excite an oversteer response from the vehicle being evaluated.
+While this manoeuvre has been optimized for the test track (because objectivity, repeatability, and reproducibility are necessary elements of a regulatory compliance test), it is important to recognize that multiple studies have indicated that the steering angles and rates associated with the Sine with Dwell manoeuvre are within the capabilities of actual drivers, not just highly trained professional test drivers.

-30 Forkenbrock, Garrick J., Elsasser, Devin, O'Harra, Bryan C., "NHTSA's Light Vehicle Handling and ESC Effectiveness Research Program," ESV Paper Number 05-0221, June 2005.
-(Docket No. NHTSA-2006-25801-5).
+&lt;u>27/ Forkenbrock, Garrick J., Elsasser, Devin, O'Harra, Bryan C., NHTSA's Light Vehicle Handling and ESC Effectiveness Research Program, ESV Paper Number 05-0221, June 2005, (Docket No. NHTSA-2006-25801-5).

-31 Forkenbrock, Garrick J., Elsasser, Devin, O'Harra, Bryan C., Jones, Robert E., "Development of Electronic Stability Control (ESC) Performance Criteria," NHTSA Technical Report, DOT HS 809 974, September 2006.
-Available at http://www-nrd.nhtsa.dot.gov/pdf/nrd-01/esv/esv19/05-0221-O.pdf.

-See 71 FR 54712, 54718 (Sept.
-18, 2006), footnote 11.
+28/ Forkenbrock, Garrick J., Elsasser, Devin, O'Harra, Bryan C., Jones, Robert E., Development of Electronic Stability Control (ESC) performance criteria, NHTSA Technical Report, DOT HS 809 974, September 2006.
+Available at: www-nrd.nhtsa.dot.gov/pdf/nrd-01/esv/esv19/05-0221-O.pdf.
+29/ See 71 FR 54712, 54718 (September 18, 2006), footnote 11.